ioctaptceb/JS-test/README.md

 ```
 jasmine jasmine/*.js
 ```
-Continued in Jasmine Readme

 ### Mocha

 Mocha is a standard Js testing library, that provides access to a wide variety of assertion methods and libraries.
 Mocha requires a task runner and several other depencancies, or can be run in a browser

+##### Observations
-Mocha cannot be run from the local project without the path (ie ./node_modules/mocha/bin/mocha.js) Mocha can be run if globally installed, but is better when it is locally installed
+- cannot be run from the local project without the path (ie ./node_modules/mocha/bin/mocha.js)
+- can be run if globally installed, but is better when it is locally installed
+- does not give a clear error when two classes do not equal. example: `AssertionError: Point { x: 50, y: 50 } == { x: 50, y: 50 }`

 Basic config
 ```